philzook58/philzook58.github.io/_posts/2026-06-01-arena_coegraph2_rational.md

 - <https://arxiv.org/abs/2306.10009> extracting systems of equations
 - To some degree, the e-graph with fixed point is trying to remove the restriction on RecExpr that they need to be well founded.
 Insertion and extraction neither should require it.
 But also `1*x = x` is not the same kind of loop as `zeros := cons(0, zeros)`.
 - Homomorphisms of arenas into the egraph is non mutating lookup of the arena in the egraph.
 Again, insertion of a term is an asy recursive function, but we can't guarantee that so easily

+There is some goofiness with these "equalities".
+It is not obvious that you will even have reflexivity for pessimistic equality.
+Maybe that's ok.
+Maybe it's a kleene equality. <https://en.wikipedia.org/wiki/Kleene_equality>

 ```python
 @dataclass(frozen=True)